Krishna-1996/Machine_Learning_Projects/1. IPL Score Prediction/README.md

 #### **Step** 4: Define the Neural Network

 - I have defined a neural network using TensorFlow and Keras for regression.
+- It has 4 sub-steps, initialize the model > load input layer > load hidden layer (as many required) > get output layer
+  @Algorithm:

 - After defining the model, I have compiled the model using the Huber Loss because of the robustness of the regression against outliers.

 #### **Step** 5: Model Training